ModelOriented/kernelshap/README.md

 ### Kernel SHAP or permutation SHAP?

-- Exact Kernel SHAP and exact permutation SHAP values agree for additive models, and differ for models with interactions.
+- Exact Kernel SHAP and exact permutation SHAP values (usually) agree for additive models.
 - If the number of features is sufficiently small, we recommend `permshap()` over `kernelshap()`.

 ### Typical workflow to explain any model